marlonfaraujo/ambev_developerevaluation_backend/README.md

 ## Environment Setup Instructions - Prerequisites

-Make sure you have docker installed.
+Make sure you have docker and git installed.

 To run the project, you must have the following installed on your local environment: